Drawing down the Moon (ritual): History

+In Wicca

 The drawing down of the moon derives from the Vangelo.
 In this a poem defining the drawing down of the moon is written and this has been used as the basis for the drawing down of the moon by various Wiccan groups.
 The practice forms part of both Gardnerian and Cochranian rites.
 The practice is also reference in Reginald Scot's "The Discoverie of Witchcraft".

 Though a number of Wiccan traditions may practice a variation of the ritual, the modern form likely originated in Gardnerian Wicca, and is considered a central element of Gardnerian and Alexandrian Wiccan ceremonies.
 During the modern rite, the High Priestess may recite the Charge of the Goddess, a text based in a mixture of writings by Gerald Gardner and Aleister Crowley, though now often used in its recension by Doreen Valiente, High Priestess in the Gardnerian tradition.

 Mel D. Faber explains the ritual in psychoanalytical terms of attempting to re-unite with the protective-mother archetype.

 In modern traditions, some solitary Wiccans also perform the ritual, usually within a circle and performed under the light of a full Moon.
 The solitary will stand in the Goddess Pose (both arms held high, palms up, body and arms forming a 'Y') and recite a charge, or chant.